elunna/hackem/hackem_changelog.md

     - Changed to Lawful alignment
     - Fixed so it's always lit
     - Removed the #invoke for Fire Elemental ability and moved to Firewall.
+    - No longer grants cold resistance, instead grants extrinsic fire resistance.
-    - Confers cold res, teleport control, and warning
+    - Confers teleport control and warning
     - Also confers faster energy regeneration (like Encanto!)
     - Grants a passive 2d7 fire attack
 - [x] The Storm Whistle (Ice Mage)
     - Changed to Neutral alignment
-    - No longer grants fire resistance, instead it grants shock resistance.
+    - No longer grants fire resistance, instead grants extrinsic cold resistance.
     - Can now #invoke for 1 of 10 random "storm" related pets:
 - [x] Great Dagger of Glaurgnaa (Necromancer)
     - Only confers MR when wielded.